lukechanning/rails-gun-uploader/README.md

 ## Running the tests

-Automated tests have been created using RSpec, Capybara and Selenium.
+Automated tests have been created using RSpec, Capybara, VCR and Selenium.
 All tests are contained within the `spec` folder at the root directory.

 Tests for RailsGun are broken into smaller unit tests, as well as one larger integration test for the uploader itself.
 These tests are:

 ### End to end with uploader_spec.rb

 We're using `/spec/features/uploads/uploader_spec.rb` to test the uploaders potential, from the view down to the S3 service and Uploads controller.
-The test will create a temporary upload, provide a name and a file from the `Public` directory, and validate that a new `Upload` was succesfully created.
+The test will create a temporary upload, provide a name and a file from the `Public` directory, and validate that a new `Upload` was successfully created.

 ```
 # run integration test